willduncanphoto/CardBot/README.md

 # CardBot

-A CLI tool for camera memory card ingestion.
+A CLI tool for camera memory card review and ingestion.

 ## DISCLAIMER: Built with AI Coding Tools

-CardBot was built with the help of human guided AI coding models and many open source projects.
+CardBot was built with the help of human guided AI coding models and many many many open source projects.
 There is no way in hell I could do this alone.
 A special thanks goes out to **[Pi](https://shittycodingagent.ai)** — a terminal-based coding agent.

 - Website: [shittycodingagent.ai](https://shittycodingagent.ai)
 - GitHub: [github.com/badlogic/pi-mono](https://github.com/badlogic/pi-mono)

 ## What CardBot Does

-CardBot scans the contents of your camera's memory cards to generate a quick overview, allowing you to have clear verification if you have ingested your work.
+CardBot scans the contents of your camera's memory cards to generate a concise overview of the cards contents and copy status.
+It will also rename your files one day.

 **Current capabilities:**
 - Detect CFexpress, XQD, and SD cards on macOS and Linux